xpack/xpm-js/README.md

 ## Note

-The `xpm` tool is currently experimental and should not be used in production environments.
+The **xpm** tool is currently work in progress and should be used with caution.